rushi-12320/tddGPT/README.md

 ## Contact

-If you have any questions or comments, please feel free to reach out to us on GitHub.
+If you have any questions or comments, please feel free to reach out to me on linkedln [Rushi Patel]: (https://www.linkedin.com/in/rushi-patel-193079266/)